Philogy/gobbler-thrones/README.md

 first-served meaning if there's 60 Gobblers in the contract but the legendary only costs 57, only the first 57 participants will be able to receive shares, the last 3 will however be able to retrieve their unused Gobblers from the throne contract (not including any accrued GOO).
+Shares are minted proportionally to the emissions multiple of the deposited Gobbler(s).

 ### Failure To Form
 If the throne contract doesn't accrue sufficient Gobblers by a certain time it